Daddy-O (film): Cast

-Release and reception
+Release, reception and legacy

 The film was released by AIP on a double bill with Roadracers.

 Mystery Science Theater 3000

 The film was featured in Episode 307 of the television series Mystery Science Theater 3000, paired with the short subject Alphabet Antics.
 The episode also features a parody of the film's song "Rock Candy Baby", with Joel Robinson, Crow T. Robot and Tom Servo performing the tune as "Hike Your Pants Up".

 The episode was part of the Mystery Science Theater 3000 Volume XXXIII DVD box set, released by Shout!
 Factory in July 2015.
 The other episodes in the four-disc set include Earth vs. the Spider (episode #313), Teen-Age Crime Wave (episode #522), and Agent for H.A.R.M. (episode #815).